Hurricane season lasts June 1 through November 30. Make a plan to protect the people and things you value.

 Below, you will see answers to the most frequent questions we receive from customers.

-Please call 911 immediately to report a downed electric line.
+Please call (904) 630-CITY immediately to report a downed electric line.
 Stay away from all downed power lines because they may be energized.
-If you get close enough to an energized power line you can be electrocuted - even without actually touching the wire.
+If you get close enough to an energized power line you can be electrocuted - even without actually touching

 The City of Jacksonville's Department of Public Works is responsible for removing trees, limbs and other debris from the roadways.
 To report this, contact COJ at